jenkinsci/lib-multiline-secrets-ui/README.md

 # Jenkins Multiline Secrets UI

-This library is provided as a way for plugins to use the new multiline secrets UI component until the component is generally available in supported versions of Jenkins.
+Introduced in Jenkins 2.171 (weekly) / 2.176.1 (LTS), this library is provided as a way for plugins to use the new multiline secrets UI component until plugins can safely depend on requiring Jenkins 2.176.1 at minimum.
 See also [Storing Secrets in Jenkins](https://jenkins.io/doc/developer/security/secrets/) for more information about how secrets are used.

 Add a dependency in your plugin: